Wapley Bushes Local Nature Reserve is just south of Yate, near Bristol, in the West of England.

 The population of hazel dormice in the UK has dropped by 75% in less than 30 years.
 The species is currently classed as vulnerable, but there are thoughts that the status might be upgraded to endangered.
 We’ll let you know the outcome of the survey.

-EXCELLENT RESULTS FROM SPRING BIRD WALK
+EXCELLENT RESULTS FROM SPRING AND SUMMER BIRD WALKS

 There was a wide range of other species too: Mallard, Stock Dove, Woodpigeon, Lesser Black-backed Gull, Buzzard, Great Spotted Woodpecker, Green Woodpecker, Jay, Magpie, Jackdaw, Carrion Crow, Blue Tit, Great Tit, Long-tailed Tit, Willow Warbler, Goldcrest, Song Thrush, Mistle Thrush, Blackbird, and Robin.